WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 2. Loading, converting and labeling the data.

-What you need to do next, is to load the images in a form of a data tensors and to label them accordingly to their classes.
+What you need to do next, is to load the images in a form of a data tensors, convert them and label them accordingly to their classes.
 This may seem as at least three steps, but thanks to Keras, it's really easy.
-The function which helps you do it, is `getLabelledImages`.
-Take a look at it:
+The functions which help you do it, are `getLabelledImages`, `getTrainingImages` and `getUnlabelledImages`.
+Take a look at the first one:

 ```
-getLabelledImages <- function(new_data_path, folder_name) {
+getLabelledImages <- function(new_data_path, folder_name, batch_size) {

-  generator <- keras::image_data_generator(rescale=1/255)
+  generator <- keras::image_data_generator(rescale = 1/255)

   data_generator <- keras:: flow_images_from_directory(file.path(new_data_path, folder_name),
                                                        generator,
-                                                       target_size = c(150, 150),
+                                                       target_size = c(50, 50),
                                                        classes = c("Uninfected", "Parasitized"),
-                                                       batch_size = 5,
+                                                       batch_size = batch_size,
                                                        class_mode = "binary")
   return(data_generator)
 }